 - Add a tablespoon or two of cocoa powder to really boost the chocolate flavor

-- Add ⅛ cup of peanut butter or almond butter to make a creamy chocolate peanut butter protein mousse loaded with healthy fats
+- Add ⅛ cup (2 Tbsp.) of peanut butter or almond butter to make a creamy chocolate peanut butter protein mousse loaded with healthy fats

-- Use vanilla greek yogurt or skyr and vanilla protein powder to make vanilla protein pudding
+- Use vanilla greek yogurt or skyr and vanilla protein powder to make vanilla protein mousse.

 - Top with your favorite fresh fruit, dark chocolate chunks or refined sugar free chocolate chips